-The Committee on Ministry will provide events for educators and heads of staff for the opportunity to clarify mutual expectations, to enhance communication, and to develop effective team ministries.
+The Committee on Ministry Leadership Development and Care Committee will provide events for educators and heads of staff for the opportunity to clarify mutual expectations, to enhance communication, and to develop effective team ministries.

-The Committee on Ministry will employ the same procedures and guidelines established for ordained/installed clergy regarding the Certified Christian Educator's inclusion with session visits and exit interviews.
-The Committee on Ministry will provide an annual continuing education event for Certified Christian Educators.
-The Certified Christian Educator will have access to the Committee on Ministry for support, advice, resolution of difficulties, and pastoral care.
+The Committee on Ministry Member Preparation and Call Commission will employ the same procedures and guidelines established for ordained/installed clergy regarding the Certified Christian Educator's inclusion with session visits and exit interviews.
+The Committee on Ministry will provided newly employed Certified Christian Educators a mentor.
+The Committee on Ministry Leadership Development and Care Committee will provide an annual continuing education event for Certified Christian Educators.
+The Certified Christian Educator will have access to the Committee on Ministry Leadership Development and Care Committee for support, advice, resolution of difficulties, and pastoral care.
 (G-11.0503)